HID Global: Partners

 HID Global serves a variety of partner such as OEMs, system integrators, application developers and channel partners in domestic and international markets.
 Some OEM partners include Siemens, Honeywell, Lenel (UTC Fire & Security), and Tyco.
 The company also partners with computer manufacturers to create new products.
 HID worked with Dell to develop HID on the Desktop, a three-component PC logon application that won the 2009 Smart Card Alliance Award for Outstanding Technology.
 HID later partnered with Panasonic to integrate an HID Global RFID module into Panasonic's Personal Identification Mini Dock to support reading biometric passports.

-HID Global also worked with Inside Secure (formally known as Inside Contactless) and US Bank to supply HID iCLASS contactless smart card technology in the US Bank PayID card program that was the 2010 Paybefore Award Winner for Best Innovative Program.
+HID Global worked with Inside Secure (formally known as Inside Contactless) and US Bank to supply HID iCLASS contactless smart card technology in the US Bank PayID card program that was the 2010 Paybefore Award Winner for Best Innovative Program.
 The PayID card program uses an all-purpose card to provide contactless physical access to U.S. Bank facilities, along with contactless payment and traditional magnetic stripe cards for purchases made by U.S. Bank employees.

-Customers

-End-users of HID products primarily include government, financial, corporate, education and healthcare markets.